colrdavidson/demo_frame/README.md

 makes the binary really tiny;
-it's compressed/self-extracting, so it may have noticable spin-up time. doesn't include stdlib, so no printf, no malloc, and no fopen
+it's compressed/self-extracting, so it may have noticable spin-up time. doesn't include stdlib, so no printf, no malloc, and no fopen This expects crinkler.exe to be in an adjacent directory;
-- This expects crinkler.exe to be in an adjacent directory; Crinkler is available at git remote add origin <http://crinkler.net>
+- Crinkler is available at <http://crinkler.net>

 ## debug_compile.bat
 doesn't make the binary tiny;